Pregnant employees face some unique challenges in the workplace.

 Pregnant Workers Should Be Automatically Reinstated

 Under California law, employees have the right to be reinstated at their previous position after taking pregnancy disability leave.
 In many cases, women are worried about exercising their right to take leave because they have concerns that they will be punished for doing so.
+Fortunately, pregnancy disability leave law seeks to prevent this.

-It is strictly illegal for employers to punish female employee — in any manner — for getting pregnant or for taking pregnancy disability leave.
+It is strictly illegal for employers to punish a female employee — in any manner — for getting pregnant or for taking pregnancy disability leave.
 Indeed, when disability leave comes to an end, the worker should be immediately reinstated at her previous position and salary level.

 The exception to this rule is in a situation in which the employee’s position is being terminated for reasons wholly unrelated to their pregnancy and their decision to take leave.
 An example would be mass layoffs that affect employees all throughout a company.